73 votes

 If light has no mass, why is it affected by gravity?

 Another way to answer this question is to apply the Equivalence Principle, which Einstein called his "happiest thought" (so you know it has to be good).
-The equivalence principle says that if you are ...
+The equivalence principle says that ...

 Ken G's user avatar